 Ludwigia repens grows to a maximum height of 15-20 inches, and if left untrimmed it can creep along the water’s surface.
 This aquatic plant shows its best colors in moderate to high light conditions (2.0-3.0 wpg).
 It has a moderate growth rate in lighting conditions of 2.0 watts per gallon where it can grow up to half an inch in one day.
-In higher lighting conditions, Ludwigia repens can grow even faster and its leaves will display a rich red hue on both sides of its leaves.
+In higher lighting conditions, Ludwigia repens can grow even faster, and its leaves will display a vibrant red hue on both sides of its leaves.

-When growing well, Ludwigia repens will bend slightly towards the lighting source and new stem branches will sprout from the main stem as it the plant reaches the surface.
+When growing well, Ludwigia repens will bend slightly towards the lighting source, and new stem branches will sprout from the main stem as the plant reaches the surface.
 In addition to new stems, Ludwigia repens is also known to sprout out regularly roots along the stem’s internodes.
 These roots are called aerial roots and can be pruned off to touch up the appearance of the plant.